d702e20/CGAAL/README.md

 With this lazy method we avoid generating the whole graph, and it is therefore an order of magnitude faster in most cases.

 CGAAL also uses a custom language to describe CGSs in a lazy manner.
-We call it LCGS and its syntax is inspired by PRISM-lang, however, the concepts of synchronization and modules are very different.
+We call it LCGS and its syntax is inspired by PRISM-lang.
+However, the concepts of synchronization and modules are very different.

 ## Example of how to use